 - Vulnerability Management.
 IA conducts regular scans for vulnerabilities and notifies units when vulnerabilities are found.
 Additional scans and penetration testing are available on request.

 - Identity and Access Management (IAM).
 IA's IAM team connects the U-M community to services, resources, and information by providing consolidated identity information that can be used to manage access and enable collaboration in support of the university’s mission.
 The IAM team provides operational support for a framework of business processes, technology, and information that facilitates the management of digital identities, authentication, and passwords.
 While Michigan Medicine and the UM-Ann Arbor campus have separate IAM programs, the teams are increasingly are sharing tools and platforms (for example, the university's two-factor solution, Duo).

 - Compliance.
-IA supports numerous compliance stakeholders across U-M, collaborating on legal and regulatory compliance efforts related to HIPAA, CUI, FISMA, GLBA, GDPR, Export Controls, the Common Rule, and more.
+IA supports numerous compliance stakeholders across U-M, collaborating on legal and regulatory compliance efforts related to HIPAA, CUI, FISMA, GLBA, GDPR, Export Controls, PCI, the Common Rule, and more.

 - Privacy Guidance.
 IA invites the university community to discuss privacy issues through campus events, including the Dissonance Speaker Series, and provides privacy tips and resources.
 A privacy program for the university is under development.

 - Network Security.
 IA provides strategic direction and input for U-M's network protection technologies and services, including firewalls and intrusion protection systems.